WeblateOrg/weblate/docs/admin/config.rst

 LAZY_COMMITS
 ------------

-Delay creating VCS commits until this is necessary.
+Delay creating VCS commits until necessary.
 This heavily reduces number of commits generated by Weblate at expense of temporarily not being able to merge some changes as they are not yet committed.